 Siem Reap will naturally benefit from Cambodia’s tourism boom.
 The city’s airport just finished a major renovation.
 It needed one because arrivals are increasing by about 10% each year.

 The outer parts of the city are mostly land.
-They’re great investment choice for those who don’t mind a complex title structure and development work.
+They’re great investment choices for those who don’t mind a complex title structure and development work.
 But Siem Reap’s city center is, for the most part, the only neighborhood with residential apartments which foreigners can own.

 Once you’re outside the beautiful coastal areas and travel a bit eastward, the actual city of Sihanoukville isn’t that much to look at.
-But even here there’s potential for long term growth – all major real estate markets in Cambodia are growing fast.
+But even here there’s potential for long term growth.
+All major real estate markets in Cambodia are growing fast.

 It’s worth steering clear of the large, expensive villa projects marketed toward foreigners.
 They might be fine if you just want a lifestyle purchase.
 However, they’re too large and illiquid as an investment.
-Stay with something nice but not too luxurious.
+Stick with something nice but not too luxurious.

 A perfect example of a city growing fast, Battambang has a prime location in the center of Cambodia’s most important rice producing province.
 It’s been a commercial hub for centuries and still serves as a gateway between Phnom Penh and Thailand.

 Cambodia’s population and influence are growing at a pace not seen in the western world.
 It’s a rather small nation of just over 15 million today.
 But total population should reach over 20 million by 2035 and continue to grow from there.